Influencer Backdoor Attack on Semantic Segmentation: Approach

-For the free-position IBA where triggers can be freely placed, we propose a simple, yet effective method, dubbed Nearest Neighbor Injection (\textbf{NNI}) where we inject the trigger in the position nearest to the victim pixels in poisoned samples.
+To improve IBA, we first propose a simple, yet effective method, dubbed Nearest Neighbor Injection (\textbf{NNI}) where we inject the trigger in the position nearest to the victim pixels in poisoned samples.
 By doing this, segmentation models can better learn the relationship between the trigger and their predictions of victim pixels.
 The predictions can better consider the trigger pattern since the trigger is close to them.
 As shown in the second row of Fig.~\ref{Fig.pipeline}, NNI injects a trigger in the position nearest to the victim pixels, and changes the labels of the pixels to the same target class as baseline IBA.
+The distance between the trigger pattern $\bm{T}$ and the victim pixels is $\bm{X}_{vp}$ is defined as ${Distance}(\bm{T}_c, \; \bm{X}_{vp}) = \min_{p\in\bm{X}_{vp}} \Vert\; \bm{T}_c-p \;\Vert_2 $, where $\bm{T}_c$ is the pixel in the center of the rectangular trigger pattern $\bm{T}$ and p is one of the victim pixels, i.e., the victim area $\bm{X}_{vp}$.
+The distance measures the shortest euclidean distance between the center of the trigger pattern and the boundary of the victim area.
+Assuming that the distance between the trigger pattern and the victim area should be kept in a range of $\bm{L, U}$, we design a simple algorithm to compute the eligible injection area, as shown in Alg.~\ref{alg:nn}.
+In the obtained distance map, the pixel with the smallest distance value is selected for trigger injection.
+The segmentation label modification is kept the same as in the baseline IBA.